reapp/reapp/README.md

 Where [name] is the name you'd like to give your new stack.

-#### What does this give you?

-Reapp new is actually a simple wrapper that clones a bare repository that we've set up to use the various reapp pieces optimally.
-We are working on having a few different setups, from simple to advanced, that you can choose from when generating your app.

 ### CLI

 The CLI has two main functions that it helps you with.
 The first is creating new apps.